ghowland/ddd/README.md

 More children-elements of those continue the depth to "0.1.0" (the second child of the first-node, with a child as well).

+The Key Dict type uses the key string instead of the position, so "0.contacts", instead of "0.0".
+This is because Key Dicts would require sorting to be positional, which would change if a new key changes the old sorting values.

 ### Nesting Elements

 Using the index numbers in the same way as the Variadic "...", they can be placed in any child-element position (non-first-node), and signifies that the entire structure from that index can appear again in this position.